Diseases & Conditions

 Trauma.
 A hard blow to the tip of the elbow can cause the bursa to produce excess fluid and swell.

 Prolonged pressure.
 Leaning on the tip of the elbow for long periods of time on hard surfaces, such as a tabletop or the armrest in a car/truck, may cause the bursa to swell.
 Typically, this type of bursitis develops over several months.

 Infection.
 If an injury at the tip of the elbow breaks the skin, such as an insect bite, scrape, or puncture wound, bacteria may get inside the bursa sac and cause an infection.
 The infected bursa produces fluid, redness, swelling, and pain.
 If the infection goes untreated, the fluid may turn to pus.

 Occasionally, the bursa sac may become infected without an obvious injury to the skin.

 Swelling.
 The first symptom of elbow bursitis is often swelling.
 Because the skin on the back of the elbow is loose, a small amount of swelling may not be noticed right away.

 Pain.
 As the swelling continues, the bursa begins to stretch, which causes pain.
 The pain often worsens with direct pressure on the elbow or with bending the elbow.
 The swelling may grow large enough to restrict elbow motion.

 Redness and warm to the touch.
 If the bursa is infected, the skin becomes red and warm.
 If the infection is not treated right away, it may spread to other parts of the arm or move into the bloodstream.
 This can cause serious illness.
-Occasionally, an infected bursa will open spontaneously and drain pus.
+Occasionally, an infected bursa will open spontaneously (suddenly and on its own) and drain pus.

 After discussing your symptoms and medical history, your doctor will examine your arm and elbow.